statamic/v2-docs/content/collections/fieldtypes/checkboxes.md

 title: Checkboxes
+description: Manage an array of boolean values with checkboxes.
 overview: >
-  Create — you guessed it —
+  Create — you guessed it — checkboxes!
-  checkboxes!
 The selected checkboxes are stored as an array.
 Keep that in mind when using the data in your templates.
 image: 77a7a701-5e1b-45b2-bba9-400fc2beefe8
 options:
   -